maewart/pirateisland/README.md

 **Responsibilities:**

-* Martin: Overall architecture and component interfaces
+* Martin: Overall architecture and component coordination
 * Marco and Callum: Database structure and python script
 * Livia: Web display and animation effects
 * All: Level design, testing